C Function

 Working with arrays

-When data is passed from Julia to C code, it is important to consider the differences in indexing and array structure.
-This is relevant for multidimensional arrays, which can be transposed (change the order of the indexes) during transfer.
-Below are the main points to consider when working with arrays:
+When data is transferred from Julia to C code, it is important to take into account the differences in indexing and array structure.
+This is relevant for multidimensional arrays that can be transposed (rearrange the order of the indexes) during transmission.
+The following are the main points to consider when working with arrays.:

-The array [1 2 3; 4 5 6] in Julia becomes the array a[2][3] in C, where the first index points to a row and the second index points to a column.
-In this C example, the indexing a[1][0] is used to get an element with value 2.
-Consequently, the array in C actually stores the elements of the Julia transposed array, which must be taken into account when accessing the elements.
+[1 2 3; 4 5 6]in Julia it becomes an arraya[2][3]in C, where the first index points to a row and the second to a column.
+In this example, in C, to get an element with the value2indexing is useda[1][0].
+Therefore, the array in C actually stores the elements of the transposed Julia array, which must be taken into account when accessing the elements.

-When working with three-dimensional and more complex arrays, the indexing can also change.
-For example, if an array in Julia has dimension [2, 3, 4], in C it will be represented as [4][3][2].
-This must be taken into account when referring to array elements in C code.
+Indexing can also change when working with three-dimensional and more complex arrays.
+For example, if the array in Julia has dimension [2, 3, 4], then in C it will be represented as [4][3][2].
+This must be taken into account when accessing array elements in C code.

 a = reshape(1:24, 2, 3, 4)